Raw Diets & The AAFCO Standard (The Association Of American Feed Control Officers)

 (anyone notice that they do not require minimum levels of taurine?)

 So…what does all this mean for ferrets on a raw diet?
 Well, to put it bluntly.
 Vets have NO GROUND TO STAND ON when it comes to claims that a raw diet cannot be nutritionally balanced.
-If the food trial standards above are all that are required for a ferret food to be considered “complete and balanced”, then I think it is safe to say that raw diets (with a balanced menu plan including bone in meats, heart, muscle meat and organs) MEET OR EXCEED these requirements considering people have maintained extremely healthy ferrets for YEARS on raw diets.
-Along with the benefit of NOT exposing the ferret to species inappropriate ingredients which can increase the risks of developing insulinoma (carbs and sugars).
+If the food trial standards above are all that is required for a ferret food to be considered “complete and balanced”, then I think it is safe to say that raw diets (with a balanced menu plan including bone-in meats, heart, muscle meat and organs) MEET OR EXCEED these requirements considering people have maintained extremely healthy ferrets for YEARS on raw diets.
+Along with the benefit of NOT exposing the ferret to species inappropriate ingredients which can increase the risk of developing insulinoma (carbs and sugars).

 To take it one step further…these are some of the “approved” ingredients for a “complete and balanced” pet food published by the AAFCO:

 - polyethylene roughage (plastic)